-Table 6.3-7 presents the regional economic benefits generated by recreation spending by visitors to Don Pedro Reservoir.
+Table 6.3-9 presents the regional economic benefits generated by recreation spending by visitors to Don Pedro Reservoir.
 The approximate \$10 million in recreation spending is estimated to generate about \$6.2 million in direct output at local businesses and \$9.7 million in total output across all industries on an annual basis.
-In addition, total labor income and jobs supported by recreation spending totals about \$2.9 million per year and 108 total jobs, respectively.
+In addition, total labor income and jobs supported by recreation spending totals about \$2.9 million per year and 100 total full and part-time jobs, respectively.